-Pancreatic digest of Gelatin, peptic digest of animal tissue & Casein enzymic hydrolysate are the nitrogen and vitamin sources in MacConkey Agar.
+Pancreatic digest of Gelatin is the nitrogen and vitamin sources in MacConkey Agar.
 Lactose Monohydrate is the fermentable carbohydrate with Neutral red serving as the pH indicator.
 Lactose fermenting strains grow as red or pink colonies and may be surrounded by a zone of acid precipitated bile.
 The red colour is due to production of acid from lactose, absorption of neutral red and a subsequent colour change of the dye when the pH of medium falls below 6.8.
-Lactose non- fermenting strains, such as Shigella and Salmonella are colourless, transparent and typically do not alter appearance of the medium.
+Lactose non fermenting strains, such as Shigella and Salmonella are colourless, transparent and typically do not alter appearance of the medium.
 Sodium chloride maintains the osmotic balance.
 Agar is the solidifying agent.
-Bile salts mixture and Crystal violet are the selective agents, inhibiting Gram-positive cocci and allowing Gram-negative organisms to grow.
+Bile salts mixture and Crystal violet are the selective agents, inhibiting Grampositive cocci and allowing Gram-negative organisms to grow.